Ice skating & Ice Bumper Cars

 Have an Antarctic adventure when you visit one of Queenstown’s two ice bars, both at temperatures way below zero.
 Enjoy a non – alcoholic beverage from an ice glass, and see who can stay inside for the longest!

-There’s an indoor climbing wall located at the Queenstown Events Centre (minimum age 8 years old) as well as an outdoor climbing experience for kids aged 10 years and over, be careful you might start a hobby!
+There’s an indoor climbing wall located at the Queenstown Events Centre (minimum age 8 years old), and at Basecamp Adventures Indoor Climbing Centre.
+Or in the summertime, try an outdoor climbing experience with Via Ferrata for kids aged 10 years and over, but be careful you might start a hobby!

-Saddle up and join a horse riding adventure in Glenorchy, Walter Peak, Arrowtown or Ben Lomond; our horse trek operators and locations are second to none.
+Saddle up and join a horse riding adventure in Glenorchy, Walter Peak, Arrowtown or Ben Lomond; our horse trek operators and scenery are second to none.

 Prep your reel and head out fishing for the day.
 You can fish in the lake year round, and the back country rivers open for the season on the 1st November and close between April and May.
 You can check these dates at fishandgame.org.nz and make sure you have a fishing licence to avoid fines.